 Above: offering the Prayer of Eucharistic Reparation with some of the crusaders.

 More than a hundred souls took up the cross this past weekend.
 More have joined remotely and have taken the cross already.
-Those on our mailing list (join by sending me an email: editor [at] onepeterfive.com) will receive a notice once we can set up these crusader crosses for purchase on the website.
+Purchase the crusader pins here.

 You can now access a PDF of the Rite of Investment with the Crusader Cross.
 This ritual was adapted by Aaron Seng at our partner Benedictus from the rite of imposition of a Crusading Cross, as found in the Clementine Pontificale (1595).
 It has approved for use by any priest by Bishop Athanasius Schneider.

-So once we have the purchase and mailing set up (current page is onepeterfive.com/crusade), everyone who joins can buy the cross, print out this rite and have any priest invest them just like a scapular.
+So once you get a crusader pin, print out this rite and have any priest invest them just like a scapular.

 The idea is that crusaders will take up the cross and then work to build a lay sodality of Eucharistic reparation in their parish and diocese.
 We want to establish in every parish regular Eucharistic reparation and an annual “Day of Reparation for Crimes Against the Most Holy Eucharist” in each diocese as the octave day of Corpus Christi.